 Given the success I’ve personally had, I would recommend Trello as a great all-round task management platform (I have no affiliation whatsoever with the company, these are my own completely unbiased musings!).
 I found this tour very helpful when starting out: https://trello.com/tour

 Let me know which apps you currently use to manage your activities and how you rate the functionality compared to others available on the market.
 You can drop me a line on Twitter!

-If you haven’t tried Beacon as yet, you can get a free trial here (no commitment or credit card required for sign up).
+If you haven’t tried Beacon as yet, you can get a no obligation free demo here (no commitment or credit card required for sign up).